If religion seems to be a must

 And non-religious doesn’t mean that I don’t believe in something.

 There will always be this “how to be good” thing within me.

 There are times when I have the feeling as if I’m devilish, as if the devil is within me, just because I’m not written to religion.

 True, my passport doesn’t contain that I am a Christian, Muslim, Jew, Buddhist or whatever religion we may have on this world.
 And?

-Am I a lower person because of that?
+Am I a less valued person because of that?